mkner/basic-pid/docs/examples.rst

 is calculated manually from the current PID controller output at *this* timestep and the previous timestep evaluation.
 In this case, the evauation is a rate value that will be sent to the wheel object as a forward or reverse signal.
-It is first constrained to a bounded set of values for the particular input range of the underlying the motor controller interface in wheel.
+It is first constrained to a bounded set of values for the particular input range of the underlying the motor controller interface of the wheel.
 This is typical of either motor control for mobile robots or throttle controls for autonomous vehicles.
 Here it is the constrained rate that is fed back into the PID evaluation at the next timestep.
 Whether a modified input signal to the process device, in this case a wheel and its motor controls, is recycled or the unmodified PID timestep equation output is used depends on the process, its performance with the controller and the application requirements.
-There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it performs over its sequence of timestep intervals.
+There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it performs over a sequence of timestep intervals.

+The example is adapted from code in an operational Autonomous Mobile Robotic system

 .. code-block:: python